isomerpages/moe-pasirrissec/_cca/Aesthetic/Concert Band.md

 ### Highlights

-The Concert Band, led by 2 well-respected conductors, has a dynamic programme to ensure your well rounded development in musicality and character.
+The Concert Band, led by two well-respected conductors, has a dynamic programme to ensure your well rounded development in musicality and character.
 From showcases to camps to exchanges and overseas programmes, we have it all!

 * 2019 Tampines GRC National Day Observance Ceremony
 * 2019 La Famille de Musique @ Singapore Conference Hall